 Your contract will detail all the fees and what to expect when buying, while living with us and when you leave.
 At RetireAustralia, we’re upfront about our offering.
 You’ll always know what you’re signing up for before you get to the dotted line.

-Once your contract is signed and agreed upon, you can officially take ownership of your new home.
+Once your contract is signed and agreed upon, you can officially move into your new home.

 How to choose a retirement home